Travelling with Kids: 10 Possible Disasters and How to Avoid Them

 2. You lose your luggage

-So you get through the flight without a hitch and land safely with your child, all smiles and laughter.
-You go to the baggage carousel to collect your luggage, and that’s when disaster strikes: the airline has lost your luggage.
+So you get through the flight without a hitch.
+You thank your lucky stars you landed safely with your beaming child, all smiles and laughter.
+You go to the baggage carousel to collect your luggage, and wait 5 minutes, 10 minutes, half an hour…uh oh.
+Disaster has struck: the airline lost your luggage.

-There are two main things you can do to prepare for this.
+There are 2 main things you can do to prepare for this.

 The first is a stopgap solution to meet your child’s immediate needs—in your hand carry, pack a clean set of clothes, some toiletries, and anything else you and your child need to get through a day and a night.